 7. Choose a tax classification

 Now that you’ve created your PLLC, it’s time to determine your tax classification.
 Decide if you want to file your company’s taxes as a pass-through entity (like a general partnership), an S corporation, or a C corporation, but don’t forget, you might have to elect tax treatment before you file your tax return.
 S corporation status must be elected no more than two months and 15 days after the beginning of the tax year you plan to file.

 Get started with ZenBusiness

 If you find the limited liability and tax flexibility of a PLLC business formation appealing, it might be the right choice for you and your business.
+We do not currently offer PLLC filings, but we plan to add this service soon.
 Contact ZenBusiness today to see how our small business services can help you launch your dream company.

 While forming a PLLC isn’t necessarily more difficult than forming an LLC, it does require the additional task of obtaining permission from your profession’s governing agency.
 The difficulty in obtaining that approval varies by profession and state.

 - Can professionals from different fields form a PLLC together?

 This rule varies by state, but most require all members of the PLLC to be licensed in the same profession.
 For a definitive answer, check with your state’s licensing department.

 - Can a PLLC operate under a DBA rather than its PLLC name?

 In most states, PLLCs are required to obtain authorization to operate under a doing business as (DBA) name.
 Additionally, a DBA name must not be misleading in any way.